 Do Personal Breathalyzers Work?

-Personal breathalyzers have been around for a while.
-There are a number of websites offering this service in an effort to provide the drinking public with a means of knowing what their limits are before they start drinking.
+Before there were personal breathalyzers, there have been websites to help drinkers learn their limits.
 The idea is that if you know your limit before you go out, you won’t over-consume.
 Of course, that’s not always how it works out.
-Some inventive individuals have recognized that self-control isn’t everyone’s forte.
-So to help out those who may have drunk a bit more than they were supposed to, these companies have produced a portable Breathalyzer to make sure you don’t take that step from having one drink too many to getting behind the wheel of a car.
+Some inventive companies recognize that self-control isn’t everyone’s forte, and have new solutions.

+To help those who have drunk a bit more than they meant to, several companies have produced a portable personal breathalyzer.
+The intent is simple and good-willed: to make sure no one who has had too much to drink ends up getting behind the wheel of a car.

-Since they are portable, you can take these BAC testers out to the bar in your back pocket and then use it when you’re getting close to calling it a night.
+Since they are portable, you can take these BAC testers out to the bar in your back pocket or purse.
+Then, you can use it when you’re getting close to calling it a night.
 In a perfect world, you’d see your BAC and make an informed decision as to whether or not you are OK to drive.
 In practice, however, these devices should never be used to gauge whether someone is safe to drive a car.
-The only ‘safe’ strategy to avoiding a DUI is to plan your route home prior to beginning your night, whether it is a taxi, a designated driver, or mass transit.
+The only ‘safe’ strategy to avoiding a DUI is to plan your route home prior to beginning your night, whether it is a taxi, a designated driver or mass transit.

-Most Breathalyzer function of some pretty fundamental science.
+Most of a personal breathalyzer’s function is fundamental science.
 They aren’t complex devices.
-The way they calculate your BAC (Blood Alcohol Content or Blood Alcohol Concentration) can be fooled easily (for better or for worse, for you).
+The way they calculate your BAC can often be incorrect.
 Here are some things that can screw up a breathalyzer’s reading:

-Breathalyzers measure the concentration of alcohol in your breath.
+Breathalyzers measure the concentration of alcohol on your breath.
 If you have a higher than average lung capacity, then one drink will register differently for you than it will for someone with a normal lung capacity.
-The more air you have in a breath, the more dilute the alcohol will be.
+The more air you have in a breath, the more diluted the alcohol will be.

-Similar to lung capacity, body weight has a definite effect on your Breathalyzer results.
+Similar to lung capacity, body weight has a definite affect on your personal breathalyzer results.
 Let’s say you weight 210 pounds and have 2 beers.
 Your BAC reading would be higher than someone who weighs 120 pounds and also had two beers.

 Health and Lifestyle:

-Breathlyzers used by law enforcement are expensive devices, calibrated regularly by trained professionals, and must be found accurate within a very narrow range.
-Personal breathalyzers can be found for as little as $20, and rarely if ever enjoy such careful calibration.
+Professional-grade breathalyzers used by law enforcement are expensive devices.
+They are calibrated regularly by trained professionals, and are accurate within a very narrow range.
+Personal breathalyzers can cost as little as $20, and rarely — if ever — enjoy such careful calibration.
 As a result, the results you might get from a personal breathalyzer can vary wildly.
 There’s a reason they say ‘for novelty purposes only.’

-Differences between Breathalyzers and Blood Alcohol Calculators Matter
+The difference between personal breathalyzers and Blood Alcohol Calculators matters

 Consumers use personal blood alcohol calculators based on the premise that they will accurately tell the user when they are too inebriated to drive.
-The problem is that there is often a disconnect between how the blood alcohol calculator and the Breathalyzer work.
+The problem is that there is often a disconnect between how the blood alcohol calculator and the personal breathalyzer works.
 Blood Alcohol Calculators (such as B4UDrink) forecast your blood alcohol, given variables such as height, weight, age, and drinks consumed over a given period.
-Breathalyzers measure your blood alcohol, via the amount of alcohol vapor you exhale, but there are many factors at play, and personal breathalyzers are often woefully inaccurate.
+Breathalyzers measure your blood alcohol, via the amount of alcohol vapor you exhale.
+Unfortunately, there are many factors at play, causing personal breathalyzers to be often woefully inaccurate.